Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 It can cost between $1,000 and $3,000 to remove outdated shingles.

-The whole cost is greatly impacted by local labor prices.
+The overall cost is greatly affected by local labor costs.

 Overall costs are increased by flashing, ice barriers, and deck repairs.